 As your profile increases there may also be more potential for earning income from teaching, lecturing and appearances at events.

-In addition some organisations offer salaried posts for writers in residence, and these are often restricted to published writers with a strong track record.
+In addition, some organisations offer salaried posts for writers in residence, and these are often restricted to published writers with a strong track record.

-Discipline and determination to succeed are prerequisites for career development, but all writers stress that the rewards of seeing their work in print or production make it all worthwhile.
+Discipline and determination to succeed are prerequisites for career development, but writers stress that the rewards of seeing their work in print or production make it all worthwhile.